dippedrusk/jmatrix/README.md

 * Realized that Java generics are somewhat restrictive - since I needed my underlying matrix representation to have a 2D array of double values, I had to duplicate a lot of code to allow flexibility at the user end in instantiating matrices with int or float array values
+* Practised good documentation + used javadocs for the first time